TheDeafCreeper/Fire-Conversion/README.md

 Allows you to convert items from one to another using fire.

 # Configuration
-The only configeration file is conversions.yml
+The only configuration file is conversions.yml
 Every conversion uses one of the following setups:

 ```yaml